 People make an instant connection to a hungry child, an abused puppy, or a disenfranchised voter.
 And they feel good about lending their support to overcome very visible and tangible challenges.

-The people who support America’s nonprofits want to be helpful and are often looking for even more meaningful ways to participate – and it’s our job to creatively extend those opportunities.
+The people who support America’s nonprofits want to help.
+They are often looking for meaningful ways to take part – and it’s our job to extend those opportunities.

 One of Avalon’s specialties is knowing how to motivate donors through more nuanced and complex messaging to connect them with your cause.
-The more we understand, recognize, and reinforce their deeply held emotional connections and desire to do good deeds, the happier our supporters will be.
+The more we understand their deep emotional connections and desire to do good deeds, the happier our supporters will be.

 In a way, they have chosen your organization and remain committed to your mission because it also helps them to feel better about themselves.